 When you use the average net price to compare colleges for high-income families, you need to remember that you are using an average.
 This is important in two ways.
 The first is that there are probably students who are paying much less or much more than the average.
 Theoretically, few students could be at the average and most at the opposite extremes.
 Not likely but still a possibility.
 If you keep this in mind, you won’t be surprised when your award is dramatically different from the average.

 The second reasons is that small differences in averages between colleges can actually represent a pretty significant differences in either the amount of aid awarded or to the number of students who receive the aid or both.
 A five thousand dollar difference in the average net price is likely to represent a bigger difference between two schools than the same difference in actual sticker price.

-Another figure to pay attention to is the actual number in the category receiving gift aid.
+Another figure to pay attention to is the actual number in the highest income category receiving gift aid.
 Remember, these are only students who are receiving some sort of federal aid.
 The school also reports how many of these students receive some sort of gift aid.
 These numbers don’t include any students who don’t receive federal aid but did get some form of merit scholarship.

 In any case, you can use the numbers to gauge how applicable the averages actually are.
-For example, if you see an average net price of only $23,000 but it’s based on just three students, you may not want to use it as a guide for what sort of money students can expect.
+For example, if you see an average net price of only $23,000 but it’s based on just three students, you may not want to use it as a guide for what sort of money high income students can expect.

 The point of reviewing all of these issues on what the numbers might mean is to make sure that you use them as a guide rather than a promise.
 The following tables show the 40 private 50-50 schools with the lowest average net price in the above $110,000 category and the 40 with the highest.
 I’m not including public institutions since they tend to give only limited amounts of merit aid.